MI-AFP/tutorials/tutorials/11_performance-debug.md

 ### Measure allocations with Weigh

-The package [weigh](https://hackage.haskell.org/package/weigh) provides simple interface to mesure the memory usage of a Haskell value or function.
+The package [weigh](https://hackage.haskell.org/package/weigh) provides a simple interface to measure the memory usage of a Haskell value or function.

 ```haskell
 import Weigh